Fishlock hails 'best and most important goal'

 Wales manager Gemma Grainger said her side's failure to break the deadlock in 90 minutes did not diminish her belief that Wales would get the result they needed to reach the next stage.

-Despite seeing four goals ruled out for offside, but Grainger felt a one was coming.
+Despite seeing four goals ruled out for offside, Grainger felt one was coming.

 "To have four disallowed goals can make a team not believe, but we were relentless," she told BBC Sport Wales.